-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 3, 2019
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 1, 2020

-The Annual Meeting of Stockholders of Fate Therapeutics, Inc. (the "Company") will be held on Friday, May 3, 2019 at 8:00 a.m. local time, at the offices of Fate Therapeutics, Inc., 3535 General Atomics Court, Suite 200, San Diego, CA 92121, for the following purposes:
+The Annual Meeting of Stockholders of Fate Therapeutics, Inc. (the "Company") will be held on Friday, May 1, 2020 at 8:00 a.m. local time, at the offices of Fate Therapeutics, Inc., 3535 General Atomics Court, Suite 200, San Diego, CA 92121, for the following purposes:

-- 1. To elect two Class III directors, as nominated by the Company's Board of Directors, to hold office until the 2022 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2019; - 3.
-To conduct a non-binding advisory vote to approve the compensation of our named executive officers; - 4.
-To conduct a non-binding advisory vote on the frequency of future non-binding advisory votes to approve the compensation of our named executive officers; and - 5.
+- 1. To elect three Class I directors, as nominated by the Company's Board of Directors, to hold office until the 2023 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020; - 3.
+To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.